MERKLE

 Scott Burnam

-8+ years of digital analytics experience with a client-services-led approach built on partnership, accountability, and calibrated delivery.
-Serves as senior point of ownership for complex engagements, coordinating across analytics, engineering, privacy, and procurement teams.
-Has led multi-year programs for Cox Automotive, Verizon, the US GSA, and Broadcom engagements requiring executive alignment, regulatory awareness, and steady leadership through complexity.
+Scott brings 8+ years of digital analytics experience and a client-services-led approach built on partnership, accountability, and calibrated delivery.
+At Merkle, he serves as a senior point of ownership for complex engagements, coordinating across analytics, engineering, privacy, and procurement teams while guiding clients toward greater analytics maturity.
+He has led multi-year programs for clients, including Cox Automotive, Verizon, the US GSA, and Broadcom, engagements that require executive alignment, regulatory awareness, and steady leadership through complexity.

 Client ServicesProgram OwnershipCox Automotive